ccon7-7/omni2FA/privacy-policy.md

 - No plain text secrets are ever stored

 ### Export and Backup
-- Exported backup files contain encrypted data
+- Exported backup files contain the encrypted data in PLAIN TEXT
+- A warning of this decryption is provided during the export process
 - Users are responsible for securing their backup files
 - We recommend storing backups securely